| < mvto | Russ Allbery > Software | partinfo > |

 An archive of older releases is also available.

-Debian packages are available from Debian as of lenny as libpam-afs-session.
+A Debian package (as libpam-afs-session) is included in Debian 5.0 (lenny) and later releases.
 Debian 4.0 (etch) and earlier have libpam-openafs-session, which is unrelated to this module.

 pam-afs-session is maintained using the Git version control system.
 To check out the current development tree, clone: